Call For Papers

 Submission Instructions

-Peer-reviewed submissions are accepted via ARR (ACL Rolling Review) or via direct submission.
-Please follow the detailed instructions on the workshop website for the preferred format, anonymization policy, and templates.
+Peer-reviewed submissions are also accepted via ARR (ACL Rolling Review).
+Please follow the detailed instructions on the Submission page on the workshop website for the preferred format, anonymization policy, and templates.
 If you plan to submit a shared-task system paper, please follow the shared-task timeline and submission instructions available on the Shared Task page.